jmoy/norvig-spell/README.md

 On Linux,running `make benchmark` creates a file `benchmarks/all.md` containing performance results.

-A summary of the results on my setup is as follows
+This is what I get on my setup.

 Version              | Time (s) | Memory use (M) :--------------------|---------:|---------------: